Saya no Uta: The Song of Saya

 In 2009, an English fan translation patch was released.
-Later, in 2013, American company JAST USA officially published an English localization using a revised version of the fan translation and also re-released hardcopies on DVD-ROM in 2020 for outlets such as J-List with a more modern VN engine.
+Later, in 2013, American company JAST USA officially published an English localization using a revised version of the fan translation and also re-released hard copies on DVD-ROM in 2020 for outlets such as J-List with a more modern visual novel engine.
 A Chinese version was also released by Kagura Games, co-published with JAST, for the game service Steam, which uses a modern game engine.
 This version was heavily censored due to China's censorship regarding pornographic material and Steam's inconsistencies regarding lolicon material.
 The game was released on GOG under the moniker of "Directors Cut", although no changes were made to the originally intended writing or visuals.

-Saya no Uta has been positively received, with praise for its narrative and themes.
-Critics have frequently described it as one of the scariest video games ever made, and an example of video games as an art form.
+Saya no Uta was released to critical acclaim.
+It was praised for its storytelling and its evocative and disturbing themes, and is regarded as an example of video games as an art form.
+Critics also raised concern to the game's lolicon elements, noting Saya's childish appearance and personality as bearing similarities to other lolicon works.